-6.6 In its February 2012 decision ([2012] IASC 201), the Commission expressed concern that the duopoly market structure, with repeated market interaction between the parties and little competitive constraint from third country airlines or threat of entry appeared to substantially limit the intensity of competition between the two carriers.
-The Commission found that, except in the very short run, the code share airline has little incentive to price fares below the price it pays to the operating airline (and even these incentives would be attenuated by the nature of the interactions between the airlines).
+5.6 In its February 2012 decision ([2012] IASC 201), the Commission expressed concern that the duopoly market structure, with little competitive constraint from third country airlines or threat of entry and repeated interaction between the parties, appeared to substantially limit the intensity of competition between the two carriers.
+The Commission found that even in the very short run the code share airline has little incentive to price fares below the price it pays to the operating airline (and even these incentives would be attenuated by the nature of the interactions between the airlines).
 If deep cuts became persistent, the Commission concluded that the airlines would be better off exiting the code share (since deep price cuts would likely be unprofitable except at unrealistically high load factors) and retreating to a monopoly position on their respective routes.
 The Commission was also concerned that, over the longer term, the existence of the code share may be an impediment to a new airline entering the route.

-6.7 The Commission extended approval of the code share to 31 December 2012, instead of the five years requested by Qantas.
-In doing so, the Commission expressed the view that, as matters then stood, the approval of the code share should not be extended beyond 2012.
-In response to arguments put forward by Qantas and SAA in submissions on the draft decision, the Commission reduced the combined minimum number of services that the airlines must operate from 14 to 10 per week, in line with a condition included in the South African Competition Commission (SACC) decision of July 2011 (see below).
-6.8 In March 2012 Qantas applied to the Federal Court of Australia for a judicial review of the February 2012 decision.
+5.7 The Commission extended approval of the code share to 31 December 2012, instead of the five years requested by Qantas.
+In doing so, the Commission expressed the view that, as matters currently stand, the approval of the code share should not be extended beyond 2012.
+In response to arguments put forward by Qantas and SAA in submissions on the draft decision, the Commission reduced the combined minimum number of services that the airlines must operate from 14 to 10 per week, in line with a condition included in the South African Competition Commission decision in July 2011 (see below).

+5.8 In March 2012 Qantas applied to the Federal Court of Australia for a judicial review of the February 2012 decision.
 In May 2012 the proceedings in the Federal Court were discontinued by consent.
 In July 2012 the Commission approved an application by Qantas for an interim authorisation of the code share until 31 March 2013, pending receipt and consideration of this application.

-Competition Commission of South Africa (SACC)
+Competition Commission of South Africa

-6.9 On 26 July 2011 the SACC granted an exemption certificate to SAA to allow its code share agreement with Qantas to continue until 31 December 2012.
-In advising SAA of the decision the SACC noted that the agreement had been exempted a number of times and for this reason, "the Commission would like to convey its apprehension regarding any further exemption."
+5.9 On 26 July 2011 the South African Competition Commission granted an exemption certificate to SAA to allow its code share agreement with Qantas to continue until 31 December 2012.
+In advising SAA of the decision the Commission noted that the agreement had been exempted a number of times and for this reason, "the Commission would like to convey its apprehension regarding any further exemption."
 The exemption contains a number of conditions, several of which are similar to conditions contained in previous IASC decisions.
 These include a requirement for SAA and Qantas to price and sell their tickets independently of each other, a prohibition on sharing or pooling revenues and a stipulation that the exemption will only be applicable while SAA and Qantas together operate a minimum of 10 services per week.
 Prior notification and reasons are required if the airlines decide either to increase or decrease their frequencies.

-6.10 In its submission SAA said that it would shortly be submitting an application for the extension of the code share to the SACC.
-The SACC published receipt of SAA's application on 19 October 2012.
+5.10 In its submission SAA says that it will shortly be submitting an application for the extension of the code share to the South African Competition Commission.

-7 Traffic, capacity and services on the route
+6 Traffic, capacity and services on the route